patlevin/tfjs-to-tf/docs/graph_rewrite_util.rst

     make_op_node(
         op_name: str,
         inputs: Inputs,
-        name: str
+        name: str,
+        dtype: Any
     ) -> NodeDef

 Creates a TF graph node given the operation, inputs, and a name.
 Inputs can be given as lists of node name (``str``), graph nodes (``NodeDef``), or just a node name or node if only one input is required.

+Name and dtype, are optional. ``dtype`` denotes the data type of the node and can be specified as a ``DType``-instance, an enum value (integer), or a string.

 ``make_const_node``
 ^^^^^^^^^^^^^^^^^^^